WRTR – Winter-Reed Teacher Loan Repayment Program

 Program Overview:

-The Winter-Reed Teacher Loan Repayment Program (WRTR) is designed to help new traditional route teachers repay their undergraduate student loans.
-Only first-year teachers holding a valid standard five-year Mississippi educator’s license are eligible to apply as new recipients.
-Second-year teachers will be eligible to apply as renewal recipients beginning in 2022.
-Third-year teachers will be eligible to apply as renewal recipients beginning in 2023.
+The Winter-Reed Teacher Loan Repayment Program (WRTR) is designed to help teachers repay their postsecondary student loans.
+Teachers holding a valid five-year Mississippi educator’s license and who have outstanding student loans are eligible to apply.
+Teachers are eligible for up to three annual loan repayment awards.

 Eligible recipients must work full-time as a teacher or librarian in a Mississippi public school district.